FreeCADNexus/FreeCADwing/README.md

   object input file generated in the previous step, then set kB to -1 and run prnObj9.
 This will generate a page containing all ribs that had a number assigned to them in the copy of the object file.
+NOTE: the page will be visible in the item tree.
+To bring it up select the line in the tree view and than hit the space key twice.

 Happy Modeling Everyone!